Updated on October 30th, 2024 by Felix Martinez

 Growth Prospects

-Grainger has grown its earnings per share at an 11.2% average annual compound rate between 2013 and 2022.
-This result was driven by 5.5% annual revenue growth, an expanding profit margin, and a 3.3% average annual decrease of the share count.
+Grainger’s earnings per share increased at an average annual compound rate of 11.2% between 2013 and 2022.
+This result was driven by 5.5% annual revenue growth, an expanding profit margin, and a 3.3% average annual decrease in the share count.

-Earnings per share decreased 6% in 2020 due to the pandemic, from $17.29 in 2019 to $16.18.
+Earnings per share decreased 6% in 2020 due to the pandemic, from $17.29 in 2019 to $16.18 in 2020.
 Such a small decrease during a fierce recession is certainly satisfactory and confirms the resilience of the company to downturns.
-Even better, the company has recovered strongly from the pandemic, with record results in 2021 and 2022.
+The company has recovered strongly from the pandemic, with record results in 2021 and 2022.
 The company is on track for another record in earnings per share this year.

 Moreover, Grainger has ample room for future growth.
 It is the largest player in High-Tech Solutions but has a market share of only 7% in the North American market.